LaiSongxuan/SynSig2Vec/README.md

 ##### Pipeline

 1. Signature preprocessing.
-Please refer to the "preprocessing" directory.
+Please refer to the "preprocess" directory.
 Preprocessed data will be saved in the "data" directory.

 2. Sigma-lognormal parameter extraction.
 Refer to the "sigma_lornormal" directory.
 The extractParams_full.py script considers the pen-ups and pen-downs as a single component, whereas extractParams_stroke.py only considers the pen-downs.
 Extracted parameters will be saved in the "sigma_lognormal/params" directory.